 Yes.
 Small businesses often suffer most from payroll errors due to limited resources for manual checking.
 Affordable cloud-based solutions now provide enterprise-level automation at small business prices.
 Businesses in retail and hospitality especially benefit.
 The time saved on payroll administration can be redirected to revenue-generating activities.

 Single Touch Payroll (STP) requires employers to report payroll information to the ATO each pay run.
 Modern payroll systems should handle STP reporting automatically, submitting data on wages, PAYG withholding, and superannuation without manual intervention.
-Ensure any system upgrade maintains STP compliance.
+Ensure any system upgrade maintains STP Phase 2 compliance with pay codes mapped to ATO reporting categories.